-- 1 Choose the track in Pro Tools to be re-amped (mono tracks only). - 2 Create a send from the track to Interface > ReAmp L/R. - 3 Create a new stereo audio track, and assign its input to Interface > Eleven Rig L/R. - 4 In Pro Tools Edit window, click with the Selector tool at the beginning of the first audio region on the track to be re-amped. - 5 Select a Rig in the Eleven Rack Control window, and adjust the settings as desired.
+- 1 Choose the track in Pro Tools to be re-amped. - 2 Assign the output of the track to one of the following: - Interface > ReAmp L/R (if signal is stereo) - Interface > ReAmp L or ReAmp R (if signal is mono) - 3 Set the Rig Input on Eleven Rack to Re-Amp, using the Rig Input setting in User Options, or the Eleven Rack Control Window in Pro Tools. - 4 Create a new audio track, and assign its input to Interface > Eleven Rig.

-- 6 Start recording in Pro Tools. - 7 The audio from the chosen track will be processed through Eleven Rack, and re-recorded to the new stereo Audio track.
+- 5 In Pro Tools Edit window, click with the Selector tool at the beginning of the first audio region on the track to be re-amped. - 6 Select a Rig in the Eleven Rack Control window, and adjust the settings as desired. - 7 Start recording in Pro Tools. - 8 The audio from the chosen track will be processed through Eleven Rack, and re-recorded to the new stereo Audio track.